Bargain Travel Europe Destinations Guide on a Budget image

 German Ancestry Genealogy Story Research Museum photo The European War of Succession (Thirty Years War 1618 to 1648) devastated the valleys of the Rhine River from the struggles between the French Catholics and the Hapsburgs for control of the fertile region.
 For the next 100 years waves of immigrants, many of them farmers, Amish, Mennonites, who had in turn settled in this area from farther south and Switzerland in a never quite settled search for land to farm and freedom to practice their religion, some acclimated in the Palatine, converting to Lutherans, many left for Amerca in the Auswanderung (emigration) accepting passage in ships sailing from Rotterdam and Amsterdam to England and then to America in an attempt by the English reformists to settle the new colonies with Protestants.

-For those of German ancestry in search of genealogy research of this period, a unique little place to visit on a family roots reverse pilgrimage is the Insititute of Palatine History (Institut für Pfaelzische Geschichte) in Kaiserslautern, Germany where Ramstein Air Force Base and Landstuhl Army base is located, and host to one of Germany's powerhouse football (soccer) teams.
-The Institute is a small library on the second floor of a house-office a few blocks from the Kaiserslautern municipal center, which keeps track of early records of the Palatine Immigration in the early 1700's when many German "Auswanderers" settled in the American Colonies before the revolution, especially in Pennsylvania, arriving in Phildadelpia, forming Germantown and then spreading west into what is now known as Amish country.
-Visit them on the web at www.institut-pfaelzische-geschichte.de (the website is in German, but personnel speak English).
-For family roots of German, Polish, Russian, Baltic and Scandinavian emigration 1834-1934 see Ballin-Stadt Emmigration Museum Hamburg). © Bargain Travel Europe
+For those of German ancestry in search of genealogy research of this period, a unique little place to visit on a family roots reverse pilgrimage is the Insititute of Palatine Folk History (Institut für Pfaelzische Geschichte) in Kaiserslautern, Germany where Ramstein Air Force Base and Landstuhl Army base is located, and host to one of Germany's powerhouse football (soccer) teams.
+The Institute is a small library on the second floor of a house-office a few blocks from the Kaiserslautern municipal center, which keeps track of early records of the Palatine Immigration in the early 1700's when many German "Auswanderers" settled in the American Colonies before the revolution (see Heritage Tours to Germany), especially in Pennsylvania, arriving in Phildadelpia, forming Germantown and then spreading west into what is now known as Amish country, and westward.
+The website is in German, but personnel speak English.
+For family roots of German, Polish, Russian, Baltic and Scandinavian emigration 1834-1934 (see Ballinstadt Emigration Museum Hamburg). © Bargain Travel Europe

 Geschichte und Volkskunde